abhishekbaskar13/classifying-disaster-tweets/README.md

 The training data is present train.csv, and the test data is present in test.csv.

-This was built using using Python (Keras and Tensorflow).

 ## Code

 Our three main approaches were as follows: